Wyze Error Code 90

 8. Scan the QR code that pops up on your phone with your Wyze cam

-9. Finally name your camera in the app and set up should be complete!
+8. Finally, name your camera in the app and the setup should be complete!

 Flash new firmware to SD card

-Basically every step we’ve taken up to this point was to see if we could fix error code 90 without having to flash new firmware to the cam’s SD card.
+Every step we’ve taken up to this point was to see if we could fix Wyze error code 90 without having to flash new firmware to the cam’s SD card.

-But, if you’ve made it this far down I’m guessing that the power cycling and deleting cam fixes above didn’t help you.
+But if you’ve made it this far down, I’m guessing that the power cycling and repairing cam fixes above didn’t help you.

-Every once in awhile Wyze comes out with new firmware for their cameras and too often that firmware has a bug in it that temporarily breaks your camera.
+Every so often, Wyze releases a new firmware update for their cameras, and too often, that firmware or software has a bug in it that temporarily breaks your camera.

 Wyze has even acknowledged this problem – they have a history of releasing firmware that isn’t quite ready for primetime.

-Before we get started a quick note about your SD card.
+Before we start, here is a quick note about your SD card.
 FAT32 has had issues in the past in drives over 32GB.
-If you have a large SD and you’re having trouble with the steps below you might want to try a smaller card, say 8GB.
+If you have a large SD and you’re having trouble with the steps below, you might want to try a smaller card, say 8GB.

 To reflash your SD card, follow these exact steps:

-1. Reformat the SD card through the Wyze app (Node: the MicroSD *MUST BE* formatted as FAT or FAT32 before attempting to follow these instructions, if not formatted correctly, this will not/never work)
+1. Reformat the SD card through the Wyze app (Note: the MicroSD *MUST BE* formatted as FAT or FAT32 before attempting to follow these instructions, if not formatted correctly, this will not work)

 2. Place SD card in your computer (SD card may need to be put in an adaptor first before it can be placed into your computer)